 If things go wrong, your client will want you to pay.
 They might throw in a negligence allegation against you too, just for good measure.
 In any circumstances, defending yourself is necessary, time-consuming and very expensive.

-Surveyors’ professional indemnity insurance pays your legal costs, fights your corner and compensates your client.
+Surveyors’ insurance pays your legal costs, fights your corner and compensates your client.
 You get to keep running your business and, with any luck, get to keep your client too.

 A great result – by any measure.